savonet/book/audio.md

 #### Ogg/Opus

-The opus codec is an open-source codec intended as a modern replacement of both standard codecs (MP3, Vorbis) and highly compressed codecs (AAC, Speex).
+The Opus\index{Opus} codec is an open-source codec intended as a modern replacement of both standard codecs (MP3, Vorbis) and highly compressed codecs (AAC, Speex).
 This is the one you should use by default for sound encapsulated in ogg, unless you have specific needs.
 It has the same or better quality than equivalent codecs and is